severian5it/ResidenceGiulioCesare/README.md

 * People without means of transportation.
 * High-Spending segment, because it's located in a central and expensive neighbourhood.
 * Returning clients, who wants to keep contact.
-* Tourist that would like to enrich their experience with guided tours
+* Tourist that would like to enrich their experience with guided tours.

 ### Visitors to this website are searching for:
 * Location of the residence.